-All students enrolled in a degree-granting program (Accelerated Degree Programs and/or Weekend College) taking 6 or more credit units and all Graduates students enrolled in 3 or more credits who attend classes on campus are eligible to enroll in the University-sponsored student health insurance plan on a voluntary basis.
+All students enrolled in an intensive program and all graduates students who attend classes on campus are eligible to enroll in the University-sponsored student health insurance plan on a voluntary basis.
 Payment and an enrollment form must be submitted to the Business Office in order to purchase the University sponsored health insurance plan.
 We maintain the right to investigate eligibility status and attendance records to verify eligibility requirements are met.
 If we discover the eligibility requirements are not met, our only obligation is to refund any unused premium paid for that person.